-As at 31 December 2023, the Board consists of six directors, of whom five are non-executive.
-As the Chairman is not independent, the independent directors (consisting of four directors) make up a majority of the Board as at 31 December 2023.
+As at 31 December 2022, the Board consists of five directors, of whom four are non-executive.
+As the Chairman is not independent, the independent directors (consisting of three directors) make up a majority of the Board.

-Pursuant to Regulation 96 of the Company's Constitution one-third of the Directors for the time being, except an MD or, if their number is not three (3) or a multiple of three (3), then the number nearest one-third, shall retire from office at the Company's AGM held each year.
+Pursuant to Regulation 96 of the Company's Constitution, one-third of the Directors for the time being, except an MD or, if their number is not three (3) or a multiple of three (3), then the number nearest one-third, shall retire from office at the Company's Annual General Meeting held each year.
 Such retiring directors are eligible for re-nomination and re-election.
 However, as Rule 720(5) of the Listing Manual of the Singapore Exchange Securities Trading Limited now requires all directors to submit themselves for re-nomination and re-appointment at least once every three years, the MD will no longer be exempt from the process of retirement and re-election of directors.